RAHULELDHO/rahul_portfolio/README.md

 ## 6. [Victoria Secrets Data Analysis](https://github.com/RAHULELDHO/rahul_portfolio/blob/main/VictoriaSecrets%20analysis.ipynb)

-In this python script, I tried to analyse the victoria secrets dataset by finding answers for each questions.
+In this python script, I tried to analyse the victoria secrets dataset by finding outputs to each questions using python, numpyu and pandas